g8d3/p1/s4-trade/t1/plan.md

-here are some controls I use with css selector:
+may not be helpful but here are some controls I use with css selector:

 sort by 24h change:
 body > div.container > main > div > div:nth-child(5) > div:nth-child(1) > div.tw-overflow-x-auto.\32 lg\:tw-overflow-x-visible.\32 lg\:tw-flex.\32 lg\:tw-justify-center > table > thead > tr:nth-child(1) > th:nth-child(7)